cypress-io/cypress-example-recipes/examples/fundamentals__add-custom-command/README.md

 As an example this spec includes 3rd party module [cypress-wait-until](https://github.com/NoriSte/cypress-wait-until).
 This module ships with its own TypeScript definition, which allows `cy.waitUntil` to work.

+## Async commands

+A custom command can call an async function from the application, the resolved value will be automatically yielded to the next command or assertion in the test.
+See [cypress/integration/async-command.js](cypress/integration/async-command.js) file.

 ## More info

 - [Cypress custom commands](https://on.cypress.io/custom-commands)